dereksonderegger/444/docs/37_WebAPIs.md

 1. I'm interested in information from the Census American Community Survey on demographics about educational attainment.
 This information can be found in ACS's Subject table.
 Using the API, download the latest information about educational attainment and create map or graph summarizing educational attainment.

 2. Pick some API to investigate how to use.
-I might suggest Twitter, Reddit, Facebook for social media apps.
+Utilizing your interests, pick an API and figure out how to use it.
+Using the API, download some data and produce an interesting graphic. *I know that some social media apps such as Twitter, Reddit, and  Facebook have APIs.
 If you are a genomics person, the R interface to Kegg would be a fun choice.
 The Centers for Disease Control has an API, as well.
 Many municipalities are starting to create Open Data and some of them have web APIs.
+Explore your interests and see if there is an interface to that data!*